PJijin/dotfiles/README.md

 ## My Dot Files

-Collect of software, Extensions, Plugins that I use 🤓
+Collection of software, Extensions, Plugins that I use 🤓